Arquivotheca/PDOS/readme.txt

 except it doesn't support the Posix API.
 So all in all, it's a new operating system which thus necessitates all applications to be recompiled, although not necessarily rewritten.
-At a later stage, it may support the Windows NT API so that 32-bit console mode executables can be run unchanged.
-Note that PDOS/386 is pure 32-bit.
-It doesn't have any 16-bit code in it, although it does call 16-bit BIOS functions by switching to real mode.
+Note that
+PDOS/386 is pure 32-bit.
+It doesn't have any
+16-bit code in it, although it does call
+16-bit BIOS functions by switching to real mode.

+6. PD-Windows, a 32-bit operating system built on top of PDOS/386, that is designed to run a subset of 32-bit Windows applications so you don't need to recompile.
+It is hoped that
+Windows device drivers will also work on
+PD-Windows one day, and that PD-Windows will no longer be dependent on the 16-bit BIOS.